VisDunneRight/rel-diag_mturk/README.md

             \l
             ```

         2. Then, create the user `flask`.
-Make sure to set your own value for `newPassword` before running:
+Make sure to set your own value for `NEWPASSWORD` before running:

             ```sql
-            CREATE USER flask WITH PASSWORD 'newPassword';
+            CREATE USER flask WITH PASSWORD 'NEWPASSWORD';
             GRANT ALL PRIVILEGES ON DATABASE rdstudy to flask;
             ```